WordPress/gutenberg/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to WordPress' Gutenberg project, we hope you join us in creating the future platform for publishing, all are welcome here.
+Welcome to WordPress' Gutenberg project!
+We hope you join us in creating the future platform for publishing; all are welcome here.

 ## How can I contribute?